 Rocksteady has commented that the outdoor areas of Arkham City will comprise approximately 80% of the gameplay environments for Batman: Arkham City with the remaining 20% being indoor environments.
 Given the size of Arkham City, the game is taking on a more open world style of gameplay.
 As a result traversal will be accomplished by gliding and grappling across.
 Moreover, the glide physics for Batman have been changed in the next game so that a player can continually glide over long distances in a fashion similar to Just Cause 2.
 Players can also grapple onto passing Helicopters.

 Given the open world nature of the game the environment also aids in mission structuring.
 As an example, players will find billboards which have the green Riddler paint on them with a marked frequency.
 Batman can tune to these frequencies and then find a Riddler puzzle to solve.
 Another example of this are payphones which Victor Zsasz will call threatening the life of the person who answers.
 The player can then choose to ignore it or attempt to stop Zsasz.

 Arkham City at the start of the game will be in the midst of a control conflict between the Joker and Two-Face.
-It is this conflict that creates much of the initial anarchy that the player will have to mitigate at the start of the game.
-At this time those are the two major factions that will control the city.
-Though other villains and their associated gang elements will undoubtedly have some role to play, but they have yet to be announced or specified.
+It is this conflict that creates much of the initial anarchy that the player has to mitigate at the start of the game, though additional forces such as the mercenary team TYGER wind up playing a large role in working against The Batman.